QuentinDavalo/Balck_and_schols_model/README.md

 ## Overview

-A sophisticated options pricing tool implementing the Black-Scholes model for European-style options.
-This calculator provides accurate theoretical prices and risk metrics for call and put options across multiple international markets, with support for customizable parameters.
+A simple options pricer implementing the Black-Scholes model for European-style options.
+This calculator provides accurate theoretical prices and risk metrics for call and put options across multiple international markets.

 ## Key Features